 Some common side effects include:

 - dry mouth

 A bowel obstruction involves the partial or full blockage of the small or large intestine.
-The blocked part swells with food, fluids, and gas, triggering symptoms such as:
+The blocked part swells with food, fluids, and gas, triggering symptoms

 - stomach cramping